12 Top-Rated Things to Do in Tofino, BC

 September remains warm and sees most of the crowds depart; it's also when the wind drops and the surf starts to build.
 Late June is a decent time to visit — you'll enjoy exceptionally long days and the crowds will not have arrived yet.

 November, December, January, and February are cool, very wet, and stormy.
 This is the prime storm-watching season if you don't mind the rain and wind.
 You'll have the town to yourself, but note that many places shut down, especially in January.

 The spring months of March, April, and May are wet and are said to have four seasons in a day.

 More Related Articles on PlanetWare.com

 Vancouver Island: For tourists looking to explore the island more in-depth, start with our list of the top things to see and do on Vancouver Island.
 If you are arriving by ferry from the mainland, chances are you will arrive at either Victoria or Nanaimo.
-While many people use Nanaimo as a transit point, it is also a lovely city with a picturesque harbor.
-This is a good base for taking a whale watching tour, but you can find out more with our list of things to do in Nanaimo.
+While many people use it as a transit point, Nanaimo is also a lovely city with a picturesque harbor.
+This is a good base for taking a whale-watching tour, but you can find out more with our list of things to do in Nanaimo.